On This Page

-This document describes common methods for running and debugging browser testing in your CircleCI config in the following sections:
+This document describes common methods for running and debugging browser testing in your CircleCI config.

 Every time you commit and push code, CircleCI automatically runs all of your tests against the browsers you choose.
 You can configure your browser-based tests to run whenever a change is made, before every deployment, or on a certain branch.